Career Readiness | Customer Service | Soft Skills

 Give students scenario cards and ask them to role play the scenarios they are given.
 The observer in the group will take notes to share afterwards.

 Be sure to have students rotate roles so each student is an observer at some point.

-To learn about these customer service activities in more detail and download a lesson plan, read this article: Customer Service Lesson Plans for High School
+To learn about these customer service activities in more detail, download this free lesson.

 The purpose of these activities is to give an overview of the importance of good communication and how an employee can affect the emotional state of a customer.